An ODE Method to Prove the Geometric Convergence of Adaptive Stochastic Algorithms: Example Algorithms

 \subsection{Other Example\new{s}\del{ Algorithms}}

-The rank based search algorithms of the form \eqref{eq:algo-rank} include probabilistic model based algorithms such as cross-entropy optimization algorithms \cite{Boer2005aor} and estimation of distribution algorithms \cite{Lozano2006book}.
-Though we are motivated to analyze rank-based algorithms, our approach is not limited to rank-based methods.
-It also includes randomized derivative-free methods such as natural evolution strategies (NES) \cite{wierstra2014jmlr} or adaptive simultaneous perturbation stochastic approximation (SPSA) \cite{spall2000adaptive}.
-Reinforcement learning algorithms for an episodic task such as policy gradients with parameter-based exploration \cite{Sehnke2010nn} are also included in our framework.
-The search space $\X$ is not necessarily a continuous domain; it can be discrete as long as the probability distribution is parameterized by a continuous parameter vector as in the PBIL in \S\ref{sec:pbil}.
+The rank-based search algorithms of the form \eqref{eq:algo-rank} include probabilistic-model-based algorithms, such as cross-entropy optimization algorithms \cite{Boer2005aor} and estimation-of-distribution algorithms \cite{Lozano2006book}.
+Though we are primarily interested in rank-based algorithms, our approach is not limited to them.
+It also includes randomized derivative-free methods such as natural-evolution strategies (NES) \cite{wierstra2014jmlr} or adaptive simultaneous perturbation stochastic approximation (SPSA) \cite{spall2000adaptive}.
+The search space $\X$ is not necessarily a continuous domain; it can be discrete as long as the probability distribution is parametrized by a continuous parameter vector as in the PBIL in \S\ref{sec:pbil}.

-\del{\todo{add possibly a bit on NES on $log(\| x \|^2)$; non-comparison based where we expect to be able to apply the current methodology.}\yohe{NES is introduced above.
-I do not emphasize the fitness shaping part at this moment.}}{}